sciencepal/sciencepal/Usage_Instructions.md

 1. Fetches chess.com results of my last 100 games
 2. Creates an Ascii chart of the results
 3. Updates the chart
-4. Updates workflow file to generate next run interval (1,2,3,...8 hours)
+4. Updates workflow file to generate next run interval randomly (1 - 8 hours)
 5. Repeats from step 1

 NOTE: